-More than 300 faculty hold NRC appointments, and are on the faculties of the Medical School, School of Public Health, School of Nursing, School of Dentistry, and School of Biomedical Informatics.
-Departments with significant NRC research activities within the Medical School include Neurobiology and Anatomy; Neurology; Neurosurgery; Ophthalmology and Visual Science; Psychiatry and Behavioral Sciences and Diagnostic and Interventional Imaging.
+More than 300 faculty hold NRC appointments, and are on the faculties of the McGovern Medical School, School of Public Health, Cizik School of Nursing, School of Dentistry, and School of Biomedical Informatics.
+Departments with significant NRC research activities within McGovern Medical School include Neurobiology and Anatomy, Neurology, Neurosurgery, Ophthalmology and Visual Science, Psychiatry and Behavioral Sciences, and Diagnostic and Interventional Imaging.

 NRC activities are guided by an executive committee appointed by the President of the Health Science Center.
-Members include: John Byrne, Michael Blackburn, Pramod Dash, Linda Ewing-Cobbs, Amy Franklin, Ralph Frankowski, Cameron Jeter, Louis McCullough, Ponnada Narayana, Joy Schmitz, Jair Soares and Nitin Tandon.
+Members include: John Byrne, Michael Blackburn, Linda Ewing-Cobbs, Amy Franklin, Cameron Jeter, Louis McCullough, Ponnada Narayana, Joy Schmitz, Jair Soares, Nitin Tandon and Susan Tortolero Emery.

 Director, Neuroscience Research Center